Viscum album: Genetics

 The European mistletoe has one of the largest genomes of all organisms, at about 90 billion base pairs (compared to ~3 billion bp in the human genome).
 It encodes 39,092 distinct open reading frames encoding 32,064 proteins.

 Toxicity

 If ingested in a concentrated form, such as a herbal tea infusion, European mistletoe is potentially fatal.
-Otherwise, people have been known to become seriously ill from eating the berries.
+People have been known to become seriously ill from eating the berries.

 The toxic lectin viscumin has been isolated from Viscum album.
 Viscumin is a cytotoxic protein (ribosome inactivating protein, or RIP) that binds to galactose residues of cell surface glycoproteins and may be internalised by endocytosis.
 Viscumin strongly inhibits protein synthesis by inactivating the 60 S ribosomal subunit.
 The structure of this protein is very similar to other RIPs, showing the most resemblance to ricin and abrin.

 Some birds have immunity to the toxin and enjoy the berries, especially the mistle thrush that is so named because mistletoe is their favourite food.
 Birds are especially important in distributing the seeds of the plant to new locations in the trees in which it will grow.